BankesieAnthony/CashOutPiCoin-/README.md

-Nothing better than knowing how to manage, store and access you digital assets Creating a cryptocurrency from scratch is a complex task that requires a deep understanding of blockchain technology, cryptography, and programming languages such as C++.
+Nothing better than knowing how to manage, store and access you digital assets.
+Creating a cryptocurrency from scratch is a complex task that requires a deep understanding of blockchain technology, cryptography, and programming languages such as C++.
 Here is a high-level overview of the steps involved in creating a cryptocurrency using C++:

 1. Define the requirements and specifications: Determine the goals and features of your cryptocurrency, such as supply limit, consensus algorithm, token standard, transaction speed, and security measures.